aninchat/mkdocs-theasciiconstruct/docs/blog/posts/srlinux-2-asymmetric-irb.md

 ```

 ???+ note
-    The server/host (image used is `ghcr.io/srl-labs/network-multitool`) login credentials is `user/multit00l`.
+    The server/host (image used is `ghcr.io/srl-labs/network-multitool`) login credentials are `user/multit00l`.

 The end goal of this post is to ensure that host s1 can communicate with both s2 (same subnet) and s3 (different subnet) using an asymmetric routing model.
 To that end, the following IPv4 addressing is used (with the IRB addressing following a distributed, anycast model):